Scleroderma Patient

 Cheryl Albright, OTR/L, C-IAYT

-Yoga is for everyone.
-Make sure to join this interactive session to learn how you can use a yoga routine to nurture your body, ease scleroderma symptoms, and promote a better mental health.
+Yoga is for EVERY body!
+Make sure to join this interactive session to learn how you can use a yoga routine to nurture your body, ease scleroderma symptoms, and promote better overall health.

 Ask the Dentist: